shavkunov/MLSE/README.md

 ## Abstract

 A lot of prior works used values of software metrics to build vector representation of code fragments.
-It’s an interesting task to see if we can predict those metrics values could be extracted by a neural model (GGNN, TreeLSTM, code2vec, and others).
+It’s an interesting task to see if we can predict those metrics values could be extracted by a neural model (GGNN, TreeLSTM, code2vec, and others). **For more information see our report** [here](https://github.com/shavkunov/MLSE/blob/master/HSE_ML4SE.pdf)

 ## Dataset sampling